 By its most basic definition, anthropology is the study of humans.
 Anthropological research incorporates everything from the earliest human ancestors to present-day pop culture, and seeks a better understanding of people through the objects, places, relationships, and ideas that we produce.

-The Got Anthropology Speaker Series, co-hosted by the Toronto Public Library and graduate students from the Department of Anthropology at the University of Toronto, is a speaker series developed to bring anthropology to a wider audience.
+The Got Anthropology Speaker Series, hosted by the graduate students from the Department of Anthropology at the University of Toronto, is a speaker series developed to bring anthropology to a wider audience.
 Each speaker presents a Big Question, as well as the many smaller questions that anthropologists use to better understand humans and societies.

 Speaker positions are open to all graduate students across the U of T tri-campus community whose research engages in any form of anthropological inquiry: from examining mouse lemur behaviour in Madagascar to the evolution of dogs as “man’s best friend”; from analyzing how neuroscience interprets the human brain to how humanitarianism can often do more harm than good.
 Our goal is to stimulate conversation and debate through great ideas while breaking down barriers between academia and the public by providing a friendly atmosphere for communication.